Affiliated IHO Alumni

 Brian Villmoare

-Assistant Professor, Department of Anthropology, University of Nevada, Las Vegas
+Associate Professor, Department of Anthropology, University of Nevada, Las Vegas

 Dissertation: A geometric morphometric analysis of the mid-facial region of fossil hominins, modern humans, and great apes